 It’s that time of the year again, la rentrée.
-The summer vacation is over; we are back to work and a return to some sort of normality.
+The summer vacation is over; we are back to work and returning to some normality.
 Along with la rentrée comes a desire to address matters that we have been putting off for some time.
-Among these of course is the ‘big issue’ of modern times….what to do about our RETIREMENT.
+Among these, of course, is the ‘big issue’ of modern times….what to do about our RETIREMENT.
 For those retired or retiring across the Pond, QROPS in France offer a solution to meet your pension planning needs.

 There are an estimated 300,000 British expatriates currently residing in France.
 Many others make their way to these shores each year; retirement in France thus has its attractions!

 Make the most of your UK pension by using a QROPS when retiring to France